drhelius/ansible-azure-openshift/README.md

 Two [certificate pairs](certs/) are provided for both Bastion and OCP hosts.
 You can replace any of them with a new generated pair, keeping the same file names.

-Don't forget to [set up Azure credentials](https://docs.ansible.com/ansible/latest/scenario_guides/guide_azure.html#authenticating-with-azure), using a Service Principal is recommended.
+Don't forget to set up [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest), [Ansible dependencies](https://docs.ansible.com/ansible/latest/scenario_guides/guide_azure.html#requirements) and [Azure credentials](https://docs.ansible.com/ansible/latest/scenario_guides/guide_azure.html#authenticating-with-azure) in the host where you are running this automation.
+Using a Service Principal is recommended.

 ### Bootstrap